Pathfinder - Cavalier Orders Breakdown

 The Ronin is a survivor.
 None of the abilities contribute to the Cavalier/Samurai's offensive abilities, they will keep him alive and fighting.

-Without Master (Ex): Save this to keep yourself at 1 hit point.
-The other users are terrible.
+(Ex): Save this to keep yourself at 1 hit point.
+The other uses are terrible.

 (Ex): Both options are excellent.